yard-turkey/generic-s3-apis/README.md

 An `ObjectBucketClaim` (OBC) is similar in usage to a Persistent Volume Claim and an `ObjectBucket` (OB) is the Persistent Volume equivalent.
-Bucket binding refers to the actual bucket being created by the underlying object store provide, and the generated artifacts consumed by application pods.
+Bucket binding refers to the actual bucket being created by the underlying object store provide, and the generation of artifacts which will be consumed by application pods.
 An OBC is namespaced and references a storage class which defines the object store.
 The details of the object store (ceph, minio, cloud, on-prem) are not visible to the app pod and can change without disturbing the app in anyway.
 An OB is non-namespaced (global), typically not visible to end users, and will contain info pertinent to the provisioned bucket.
 Like PVs, there is a 1:1 binding of an OBC to an OB.

-As is true for dynamic PV provisioning, a bucket provisioner needs to be running for each object store represented by the Kubernetes cluster.
+As is true for dynamic PV provisioning, a bucket provisioner needs to be running for each object store supported by the Kubernetes cluster.
 For example, if the underlying object store is AWS S3, the developer will create an OBC, referencing a Storage Class which references the S3 store.
 The cluster has the S3 provisioner running which is watching for OBCs that it knows how to handle.
 Other OBCs are ignored